History of Minnesota West Community & Technical College

 The former Worthington Community College was established in 1936 as an institution of higher education by and under the jurisdiction of the local school district to meet the post secondary education needs of the community and surrounding area.
 The first campus was located in the Worthington High School and in 1966 the college moved to its current, 76 acre campus located to the north of Lake Okabena.
 In 1964, Worthington Junior College was transferred to the State Junior College Board and was named Worthington State Junior College.
 In 1973 the name was changed to Worthington Community College and the college was placed under the jurisdiction of the Minnesota Community College System.
 On July 1, 1995 Worthington Community College became a member institution of the Minnesota State Colleges and Universities system.

-Centers in Fairmont (2006), Luverne (2007), Marshall, and Redwood Falls (2009) have been opened in recent years to serve the students of those areas.
+Centers in Fairmont (2006-2014), Luverne (2007), Marshall, and Redwood Falls (2009-2016) have been opened in recent years to serve the students of those areas.
+In 2013, the College purchased the former Worthington Fire Hall and created the The Center for Career Education offering technical classes.